PranavUikey/Object-Detection-and-Recognition/README.md

-Just overwrite the visualization_utils.py file in utils folder after removing the comments from line number 684 to 689.
+Just overwrite the visualization_utils.py file in utils folder after removing the comments from line number 684 to 689 of this code.
 And Paste the real time_video1.py in object detection folder.